Spanish Cuba movement

 Spanish Cuba movement (Cuba española) is a contemporary citizens' initiative under the leadership of Maikel Arista-Salado, a Cuban national exiled in the United States, who has successfully filed a lawsuit in Spanish courts that, if successful, will grant Spanish citizenship to 90% of Cubans and Puerto Ricans.
-The initiative was originally launched in 2008 from an idea of José Ramón Morales (Caimito, Cuba, November 5, 1954-Miami, Florida, May 28, 2012).
-Morales' original idea was twofold: (1) raise awareness against the dominant historical narrative which was built upon the premise of the Spanish Black Legend, and (2) plead for the re-integration of Cuba to the Spanish kingdom as an overseas territory upon mutual agreement between Cuba and Spain, followed by a referendum to be approved in both nations.
+The initiative was originally launched in 2008 from an idea of José Ramón Morales (Caimito, Cuba, November 5, 1954–Miami, Florida, May 28, 2012).
+Morales' original idea was twofold: (1) raise awareness against the dominant historical narrative which was built upon the premise of the Spanish Black Legend, and (2) plead for the re-integration of Cuba to the Kingdom of Spain as an overseas territory upon mutual agreement between Cuba and Spain, followed by a referendum to be approved in both nations.

 Upon Morales' death in 2012, the idea was taken up by Cuban writer and historian Ferrán Núñez who published España contra los salvajes: una guerra civil olvidada, providing evidence and historical support for Morales' idea.
 Núñez' work undermines the conventional narrative taught to and believed by most Cubans today about the origin of the nation as an independent country.
 Núñez also founded Autonomía Concertada para Cuba as a not-for-profit corporation under the laws of the French Republic, where he legally resides.
 In 2020 Nuñez chose Maikel Arista-Salado to become the president of the organization.
-Arista-Salado incorporated a new one under the laws of the state of Florida, United States.
-Under Arista-Salado, ACC has experienced a revival with the successful filing of an action in Spanish courts seeking judicial review of the 1898 Treaty of Paris.
+Arista-Salado incorporated a new one under the law of the State of Florida, United States.
+Under Arista-Salado, ACC has experienced a revival with the successful filing of an action in Spanish courts, seeking judicial review of the 1898 Treaty of Paris.
 ACC has since dropped its original purpose and redirected to promote Spanish citizenship for all Cubans, with the catchy slogan of "It's time to return home!".